- CharsetDecl

 AddHandler strip-meta-http .ext1 .ext2 .....

-Some client programs inadequately react to MIME, for example, when they receive a header like
+- Some client programs inadequately react to MIME, for example, when they receive

 Content-type: text/html; charset=koi8-r; level=3